stephaniereinders/BudgetTracker/README.md

 # BudgetTracker
-The BudgetTracker allows you to keep track of your account balance and how much you spend on different budget categories.
-The budget categories are Housing, Food, Car, Clothing, Entertainment, and Other.
+The BudgetTracker allows you to keep track of your account balance and how much you spend on different budget categories, like food and clothing.

-### Functionality
 - Specificy the starting balance when you create a new BudgetTracker.
 The starting balance will then be allocated to the different budget categories.
 - View the current balance of the account and the balances of each budget category.
 - Keep track of withdrawals from the account and assign each withdrawal to a budget category.